|Please send your questions and inquiries to us via email at:||Call us from 8:30 a.m. – 4:30 p.m.

 If your child is sick

-If your child is a close contact of a sick student or staff member
+If your child is a close contact of a student or staff member identified as a case

 Identifying close contacts